 - BabyQ or Jack and Jill — These parties are mixed-sex parties.
 You can use the guide above on how much you spend depending on the relationship you have with the parents-to-be.
 Expect to buy a present worth between $60 and $90.

 - Gender Reveal — A gender reveal party is self-explanatory.
 It’s when the parents to be let everyone know if the baby is going to be a boy or girl.
 This is normally a mixed event.
 You can spend a little less on this gift as you may also be invited to the baby shower later on.
 Work on a budget of between $30 and $50.
 We have a selection of gender reveal presents to help you decide.

 Pregnancy Gift Box – Oatmeal$74.95

 - For a second baby — This is called a baby sprinkle and is to celebrate a second, third or even more babies.
 As the parents will have most of the newborn essentials already you don’t need to spend a lot.
 Buying a gift between $20 and $40 is enough.
 We have some baby sprinkle gift ideas too.

 - Sip and See — A Sip and see celebration occurs after the baby is born.
 This is when everyone gets to see the new baby and celebrate with the new parents.
-By now the parents have most of the requirements for a newborn baby.
+By now the parents have most of the requirements for a newborn boy or girl.
 So only look at spending $30 or a baby gift voucher.
-We also have a range of sip and see gift ideas.
+We also have a range of sip-and-see gift ideas.

 Now you have decided how much you want to spend it’s time to choose the gift.
-We have a guide on how to choose the best baby shower gift which will help.
+We have a guide on 17 practical baby shower present ideas that will help you decide.